AleksaHeler/ProstheticHand/images/README.md

-TODO: document what this folder contains and how to use it
+# This folder contains some global images used in the main readme file